 Violence as a weapon of power and control over women, in and outside of conflict, is an issue that is overall still not addressed in the way that it should be.
 What practical action do you feel needs to happen and by whom, to get to the root of the issue?

-In most of the places where I have spoken with women, it is often the women that are castigated and ostracized afterwards, so instead of getting support, they are the ones that are forced out of the village.
-Which is why rape is such an effective weapon, it is an easy way to humiliate a society, to destroy families and communities.
+In most of the places where I have spoken with women, it is often the women that are castigated and ostracized afterward, so instead of getting support, they are the ones that are forced out of the village.
+This is why rape is such an effective weapon, it is an easy way to humiliate a society, to destroy families and communities.

 The first time I realized the scale of it was when I was speaking to Yazidi girls who were kept as sex slaves by ISIS.
-One girl I spoke with was passed on 12 times between people, as if she was a goat.
-One of the hardest stories I had ever heard was a 16 year old girl who was kept as a sex slave by an ISIS judge and she told me the worst night of her life was when he came back with a 10 year old girl and he raped the 10 year old girl and she heard the girl crying for her mother all night.
-This should not be going on in this current time.
+One girl I spoke with was passed on 12 times between people as if she was a goat.
+One of the hardest stories I had ever heard was a 16-year-old girl who was kept as a sex slave by an ISIS judge and she told me the worst night of her life was when he came back with a 10-year-old girl and he raped the 10-year-old girl and she heard the girl crying for her mother all night.
+This should not be going on at this current time.
 This is a war crime and these women need justice.
 We need to be pushing our politicians in our countries to push for justice for women in these places.

 Having seen first hand, the complexity of women’s experiences, is there one story that you could tell us about that stands out for you personally?
 Your yellow flower in a sea of concrete.

 What keeps me going is that you do meet the most amazing people doing remarkable things in difficult places.
 I’ve been lucky enough to work with Malala who risked her life to bring education to children, which shouldn’t really be a controversial thing, in my opinion, but it is.